 (22) The procedure for appeals is outlined in the Student Conduct Rule.

 Section 8 - Retrospectivity

-(23) Where student academic misconduct or student research misconduct is detected after results have been finalised, the SACO or Assistant Dean (Research Training) may open an investigation into serious cases of misconduct.
+(23) Where student academic misconduct or student research misconduct is detected after results have been finalised, the SACO or Dean of Graduate Research may open an investigation into serious cases of misconduct.